petrovskydv/bitly/README.md

-# Short links with byt.ly in the console
+# Short links with [bitly](https://bit.ly/) in the console

-This is a console utility for shortening links using bit.ly API.
+This is a console utility for shortening links using [bit.ly API](https://dev.bitly.com/).
 Using an existing bitly link, you can get count of clicks for all the time.

 ## Getting Started